Aloo gobi, a classic Indian dish, made with potato, cauliflower and other easy to get ingredients. It’s so flavorful and ready in 30 minutes.

 Notes

-- Nutritional info has been calculated by using 1 tbsp of oil.
+- Nutritional info has been calculated by using 1 tablespoon of oil.

 Super easy and super tasty.
 I left the Chili out for my kids.